The Baalbeck temple, Lebanon.

 A dream?
 No. Despite all setbacks in Syria, Iraq, Yemen, Libya, Lebanon, Egypt and elsewhere.

 The Arab road to the rule of law and democracy will be long and bloody.
-But eventually we will be there.
-Like other nations.
+But eventually the Arab nations will be there.
+Even if it takes several generations.

 See under "publications" articles I wrote about: